CMSgov/bluebutton-web-server/docker-compose/readme.md

 4. benes sign up dates are randomized and set to a date approximately 10 days after apps created date
 5. apps' client type, grant type, opt in/out of demographic info access are also randomly generated per a percent distribution

-the data generation command assumes that the 30k synthetic beneficiary records in rif files are present under BB2 local repo base directory:
+The data generation command assumes that the number of synthetic beneficiary records desired are in the rif files under BB2 local repo base directory:

 <bb2_local_repo_base>/synthetic-data/

-for detailed info about the synthetic data and how to fetch them, refer to: https://github.com/CMSgov/beneficiary-fhir-data/blob/master/apps/bfd-model/bfd-model-rif-samples/dev/design-sample-data-sets.md

 ## Running tests from your host